Skip to main content

 Midwest Freight Market: The Crossroads of American Logistics

 Chicago is the center of the freight universe in North America.
 More than 40% of all US freight passes within 100 miles of the city.
-I-80, I-90, I-94, and I-55 all converge here, making it impossible to run coast-to-coast freight without going through or past Chicago.
-The problem is every other carrier knows this too — which is why broker relationships and load board discipline matter more in Chicago than anywhere else.
+I-80, I-90, I-94, and I-55 all converge here, making it impossible to run coast-to-coast dry van freight without going through or past Chicago.
+The problem is every other carrier knows this too - which is why broker relationships and load board discipline matter more in Chicago than anywhere else.

 Don't get caught in Minnesota in January with a flatbed unless the rate justifies the weather.
-And don't leave the Midwest without a planned exit load — the freight goes both ways, but you have to know where to find it.
+And don't leave the Midwest without a planned exit load - the freight goes both ways, but you have to know where to find it.
+See our full dispatch service overview for how we source those loads on your behalf.

 • Auto corridor rates: $2.20–$2.60/mile on dedicated Michigan, Ohio, and Indiana flatbed lanes